Understanding Ecstasy Addiction

-Following the immediate use of ecstasy, users experience lowered levels of serotonin and can often feel sad or even depressed as a result.
+These side effects are a result of how ecstasy impacts your brain.
+By artificially releasing the chemicals in your brain that promote euphoria and happiness, you then experience a shortage in those chemicals.
+Specifically, lower levels of serotonin will often leave you sad or even depressed as a result.
 In short, ecstasy has both significant physical effects and can have a negative impact on your mental well-being.

 The nature of recreational ecstasy abuse sometimes makes it difficult to diagnose addiction.
 Ecstasy users often deliberately take it in conjunction with other substances such as cocaine or alcohol that may present their own symptoms and mask the underlying dependency on ecstasy.